diazcoin/diaz/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of diazd and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of diazd and diaz-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the bitcoin utilities, currently only diaz-tx.